Dry Needling in San Diego

 What is the Difference between Dry Needling and Acupuncture?

-The difference between acupuncture and dry needling is that acupuncture is based on the theory of the flow of Qi through the acupuncture channels mapped in ancient China.
-Dry needling is based on a knowledge of western anatomy and the location of trigger points and motor points.
+Acupuncture is based on the theory of the flow of Qi through the acupuncture channels mapped in ancient China.
+Its goal is to unblock stagnations in the Qi flow using Acupuncture needles.

 How Soon Will I Feel Better with Dry Needling and How Many Visits Will I Need